bluelibs/runner/README.md

   hooks: [
     {
       event: global.events.afterInit,
-      priority: 1000, // event priority, the higher the number, the sooner it will run async run(event, deps) {
+      order: -1000, // event priority, the lower the number, the sooner it will run. async run(event, deps) {
         // both dependencies and event are properly infered through typescript console.log("User has been registered!");